-- A long-term sponsorship program to enable the more academically gifted and motivated students to re-enter and navigate the formal system through the highest level they could achieve, reaching careers and economic security.
+- A long-term sponsorship program to enable the more academically gifted and motivated students to re-enter and study in the formal system through the highest level they could achieve, reaching careers and economic security.

 - Development of the Kilimahewa Center for Education (KIWOCE) to teach academics and skills to struggling learners or those with no family resources, so they could seek employment, self-employment or re-entry into formal educational programs.